Welcome, Prospective Students!

 • SLHS 663 - Introduction to Augmentative and Alternative Communication (3 units)

-• SLHS 659 - Speech Science / Typical and Atypical Articulation and Phonological Development (3 units)
+• SLHS 659 - Voice and Speech Science (3 units)

 You can enroll for these courses through the College of Professional and Global Education (formerly Extended Learning).